-- Burning your household trash when you have trash collection service available. - Burning tires. - Burning during a burn ban declared by the Governor or local government official. - Burning when an Ozone Alert or Particulate Matter Alert is declared for the county in which the burn is to be conducted.
-DEQ's website, www.deq.ok.gov, will display a notification banner near the top of the page on Ozone/PM Alert days.
-Click on the notification banner for details and what counties are covered by the alert.
+- Burning your household trash when you have trash collection service available; - Burning tires; - Burning during a burn ban declared by the Governor or local government official; and - Burning when an Ozone Alert or Particulate Matter Alert is declared for the county in which the burn is to be conducted.
+DEQ's website, www.deq.ok.gov, will contain the message No Ozone or PM Alert in Effect, or it will state Ozone or PM Alert.
+Click on the icon to go to a page providing the details of what counties are covered by the alert.

-This publication is issued by the Oklahoma Department of Environmental Quality authorized by Scott A. Thompson, Executive Director.
+This publication is issued by the Oklahoma Department of Environmental Quality authorized by Robert Singletary, Executive Director.
 Copies have been prepared at a cost of \$0.106 each.
 Copies have been deposited with the publications clearinghouse of the Oklahoma Department of Libraries.
-(Fact Sheets)AQD\Open Burning and You. indd 9/2022)
+(Fact Sheets/AQDiOpen Burning and You. indd 9/2024)